gcallah/BookReviews/jones.md

 ---

+Jones opens this work with a very strong claim:

 "Berkeley's documented life and participation in various institutions and practices, such as those of the exclusive educational institutions of a Protestant elite, is inseparable from his treatment of major philosophical and